 The Company records an accrual for estimated warranty costs when revenue is recognized.
 Warranty covers costs of repair or replacement of the hard drive over the warranty period, which generally ranges from one to five years.
 This accrual is based on estimated future returns within the warranty period and costs to repair, using factory test data, historical field returns and current repair costs by product type.
-Return rate and repair cost estimates are reviewed quarterly and updated to reflect the impact of current results on prior expectations.
+Return rate and repair cost estimates are reviewed quarterly and updated to reflect management's current assessment of the impact of current results on prior expectations.
 If actual product return trends or costs to repair returned products demonstrate significant differences from expectations, a change in the warranty accrual is made.
-Changes in the warranty accrual for the three months ended September 29, 2006 and September 30, 2005 were as follows (in millions):
+Changes in the warranty accrual for the three and six months ended December 29, 2006 and December 30, 2005 were as follows (in millions):